< Penticton Outdoos Club - General Info

 CLASSIFICATION OF HIKES:

-In our schedule, hikes, ski trips, kayak trips, bike trips and multi-day camping/hiking trips are classified for difficulty by the descriptors Low, Moderate, and Difficult.
-Low refers to little elevation gain and gentle terrain.
 Most club members should have little trouble undertaking such a hike, ski or bike trip.
-Moderate refers to elevation gain up to 650 metres, some rocky terrain, and some steep slopes.
+Moderate refers to elevation gain up to 650 meters, some rocky terrain, and some steep slopes.
 Hikers/skiers/bikers should be quite fit and able to maintain a good pace for up to 5 hours.
-Difficult hikes etc. feature elevation gain of up to 1000 metres, steep climbs and slopes, rock outcrops, exposed slopes, cliffs and steep descents, sometimes over scree slopes.
-Hikers, skiers, and bikers must be fit, experienced, and able to maintain long ascents.
-Hikes may take up to 8 hours.
-Hiking poles are strongly recommended.

 MEETING PLACES and TIMES:

-Meeting times are set by the event leader but, in the spring/summer season, trips generally begin at 8:00am to avoid heat later in the day.
-In the fall/winter season they usually begin at 9:00am.
-Always check the current schedule for location and start times for events.
+The default meeting place is at the Home Hardware overflow parking lot (1652 Fairview Road, Penticton) unless otherwise noted.
+Meeting times are set by the event leader, but in the spring/summer season, trips generally begin at 8:00 am to avoid heat later in the day.
+In the fall/winter season events usually begin at 9:00 am.
+Always check the current schedule for location and start times.

 Individuals electing to carpool to the trailhead are asked to help defray driver costs.
 Suggested amounts based on driving time one-way are: 15-30 minutes, $5; 30-60 minutes, $10; over 60 minutes, $15.